 Interacting with the Dev Kit

-It is our strong recommendation that Vysor (http://www.vysor.io) and Android debug bridge (adb) are the best ways to interact with the kit.
+It is our strong recommendation that the developer uses Vysor (http://www.vysor.io) for viewing and controlling the Dev Kit, and Android debug bridge (adb).
+These are the best ways to interact with the it.
 See these Dev Site articles:

 How-to-enable-MTP-on-the-Marshmallow-R-7 (same basic procedure on Nougat)